 Malta 5 Nov 1846 Arrived from Trinidad as Principal Medical Officer Malta.

 16 Nov 1846 Took charge of the Medical Department Malta Command.

 Dec 1846 Was rebuked by HE The Governor Sir Patrick Stuart, for having committed a

-disrespectful act when soon after her arrival and dressed in full uniform, she occupied a seat in one of the stalls in the Collegiate Church of St Paul's which was reserved for the clergy.1 The Malta Mail and United Service Journal of 31 Dec 1840 published the following articles.
+disrespectful act when soon after his arrival and dressed in full uniform, he occupied a seat in one of the stalls in the Collegiate Church of St Paul's which was reserved for the clergy.1 The Malta Mail and United Service Journal of 31 Dec 1840 published the following articles.